hungaud/Donuts/ReadMe.md

 3.)
 I had customer hold publickey and or ContactId so customers can register domain as long as they sign up. and by signing up, they can get verified.
-Customers when they sign up are subjected to being verified. if they are not verified, that means Creating a domain will fail. because the ContactId and ProviderName will be null.
+Customers when they sign up are subjected to being verified. if they are not verified, that means Creating a domain will fail. because the ProviderName will be null.
 Once they're verified, then it wont be null.

 4.)
 For domain model.
 I only restricted to minimum of 10 characters. but for more security, there should be max len and regex to verify valid one so no bad